derrickpelletier/react-download-svg/README.md

 ### Example with Trigger helper

-`<Wrapper>` listens to an event from `<Trigger>`, meaning you can import the trigger elsewhere in your application, no need have them directly connected.
+`<Wrapper>` listens to an event from `<Trigger>`, meaning you can import the trigger elsewhere in your application, no need to have them directly connected.
 Unique event names can be used if you need to avoid collisions.

 ```jsx